No. 23 California holds on to defeat Mississippi 28-20

 POLL IMPLICATIONS

-Winning on the road against an SEC opponent, along with the first 4-0 start since 2015, should be good enough for the Bears to move up a few spots.
+Winning on the road against an SEC opponent under late-game pressure should be good enough for the Golden Bears to move up a few plots.

 UP NEXT

-California: The Bears return to Pac-12 play by hosting No. 24 Arizona State on Saturday night.
+California: The Golden Bears return to Pac-12 play by hosting No. 24 Arizona State on Saturday night.

 Ole Miss: The Rebels begin a stretch of five consecutive SEC opponents with a visit to No. 2 Alabama on Saturday.